 Oswalt had a starring role on Adult Swim’s "The Heart, She Holler," was a series regular on Showtime’s "United States of Tara," recurred on the Syfy series "Caprica," and has had guest roles on "Veep," "Agents of S.H.I.E.L.D.," "Parks and Recreation," "Justified," "Two and a Half Men," "Portlandia," "Bored to Death," "Flight of the Conchords," "The Sarah Silverman Program," "Tim and Eric Awesome Show, Great Job" and "Seinfeld."
 He is also well known for playing Spence on "The King of Queens" for nine seasons.

 As a comedian, Oswalt has shot six TV specials and released five critically acclaimed albums, including the Grammy-nominated "Tragedy Plus Comedy Equals Time" that debuted in 2014.
 "Finest Hour" also received a Grammy nomination for Best Comedy Album, as well as a Showtime one-hour special of the same name.
 In 2009, Oswalt received his first Grammy nomination for his album "My Weakness Is Strong."

 Oswalt starred in "The Comedians of Comedy," which was shot as an independent feature film, a TV series and a long-running tour.
-He tours regularly and extensively, headlining both in the United States, Canada and U.K. Oswalt also has a regular, bi-monthly show at the new Largo at the Coronet Theater in Los Angeles.
+He tours regularly and extensively, headlining in the United States, Canada and United Kingdom.
+Oswalt also has a regular, bi-monthly show at the new Largo at the Coronet in Los Angeles.